35 Birds That Nest On The Ground: Fascinating Species!

 Ovenbird Warbler

-The Ovenbird Warbler is a ground nesting bird that lives in the eastern United States.
+The Ovenbird Warbler (Seiurus aurocapilla) is a ground nesting bird that lives in the eastern United States.
 It can be found living on forest edges, woodlands, fields and pastures with nearby cover or shrubs.
 The ovenbird warbler nests on the ground near to or under dense vegetation such as briars, honeysuckle vines, leaf litter and even snow-covered leaves for insulation during winter.

 Hermit Thrush